elymma/TFL-Travel-Dashboard-Dash-App/README.md

 * The data set contains 12 years of TFL usage data and displaying this all at once could obscure important aspects of the data as yearly trends would be harder to recognise.
 The choice choose how many years of data can be displayed at a time allows the data to be viewed in more detail by the user.
-* The minimum time period that can be displayed is 1 year.
+* The minimum time period that can be displayed is one year.
 This is as this is it displays the yearly variation in usage, an important aspect to consider when making a judgement based on TFL usage.
 * There are no additional chart elements shown beyond the title, years displayed, axis labels and key.
 This keeps the focus on the actual data and not unnecessary chartjunk.